Hurricane Irma Debris Clean Up FAQ

 What is the timeline for pick up?

-- Phase 2: This phase will consists of picking up several items, including construction debris, a second sweep of the county for vegetative debris and taking out trees and limbs that pose potential future dangers.
+- Phase 2: This phase, which began in November, consists of picking up several items, including construction debris, a second sweep of the county for vegetative debris and taking out trees and limbs that pose potential future dangers.
 Those limbs and trees include those that didn’t block roadways, or cause damage to homes that may have fallen over since the storm.
 Crews will cut out and remove those.
-This phase is estimated to last about 30 days.
+This phase is estimated to last about 30-45 days days.

 - Phase 3: Household appliances like refrigerators, stoves and other large electrical items will be picked up during this third and final phase of pickup.
 There is not a clear estimated time of pickup for these items since the areas affected with this type of debris are limited.